-Can work independently.
+Mason type Country nomenclature Country attributes Labor mason: Undertakes, subcontracts, works under contractor, leads small teams and manages projects.
+Earns a daily wage, usually one project at a time.
+India: Kotthanaar Can work independently.
 Takes one job at a time.
 Serves low-income households.
-Has one or two areas of expertise.
-Can work independently or as part of a team.
+Kenya: Fundi Has one or two areas of expertise.
+Peru: Albañil Can work independently or as part of a team.
 Has a minimum of four years of on-the-job training, otherwise deemed an apprentice.
 Serves low-income households, usually has one or two areas of expertise.
-Paid a fixed fee.
-Can work independently or as part of a team.
-Has a minimum of four years of on-the-job training, otherwise deemed an apprentice.
-Serves low-income households, usually has one or two areas of expertise.
-Paid a fixed fee. years of on-the-job training, otherwise deemed an apprentice.
-Serves low-income households, usually has one or two areas of expertise.
-Paid a fixed fee.
-Constructs multistory buildings.
+Labor contractor: Manages a team of five to 10, can raise working capital, manages multiple projects, may be subcontracted by larger builders, can also work as a head mason if needed.
+India: Mestri Paid a fixed fee.
+Kenya: Foreman Constructs multistory buildings.
 Uses permanent materials.
 Has formal certification.
 Is multiskilled.
-Hired by contractors for larger jobs.
+Peru: Maestro de Obra Hired by contractors for larger jobs.
 May have received technical training.
 Rarely used by low-income households.
-Manages a large team.
+Labor and material contractor: Independently manages projects, can comfortably manage more than two projects, delegates to head mason, has reliable access to capital, materials and specialized skills.
+India: Mestri Manages a large team.
 Can be a trained civil engineer or a former mason who has climbed the career ladder.
-Attends trade expos.
+Kenya: General contractor Attends trade expos.
 Has training.
 Uses social media and websites.
 Typically has registered construction companies.
-Runs teams of masons, led by foremen.
-May serve as a source of
+Peru: Contratista Runs teams of masons, led by foremen.
+May serve as a source of quality education for foremen and masons.
+Not used by low-income households.